Hatfield House: History

 Elizabeth's successor, King James I, did not like the palace.
 It was included in the jointure estate of his wife Anne of Denmark.
 In 1607, King James gave it to his chief minister, Robert Cecil, 1st Earl of Salisbury, in exchange for Theobalds, which was the Cecils' family home on the current site of Cedars Park, Broxbourne.
 Cecil, who liked building, tore down three wings of the royal palace (the back and sides of the square) in 1608 and used the bricks to build the present structure.
 The richly carved wooden Grand Staircase and the rare stained glass window in the private chapel are among the house's original Jacobean features.
 Cecil employed Robert Lemynge to supervise the construction, with input from the royal surveyor Simon Basil, and Inigo Jones who visited in October 1609.

-Cecil's descendant, Robert Arthur Talbot Gascoyne-Cecil, 3rd Marquess of Salisbury, was three times prime minister during the closing years of Queen Victoria's reign.
-The city of Salisbury, Rhodesia (now Harare, Zimbabwe) was founded in his time and named for him.
-He is also known for often putting members of his family into the government while prime minister.
-As his first name was Robert, this habit is sometimes said to have given rise to the popular expression 'Bob's your uncle' (meaning roughly 'It's all right, everything is sure to come off').

 During World War II, Hatfield House was the location of the first Civil Resettlement Unit and acted as headquarters for the scheme.
 CRUs were created to help repatriated British prisoners of war transition back to civilian life and the luxurious setting of Hatfield was considered very beneficial to these men.
 On 12 July 1945, the king and queen visited the CRU at Hatfield, which generated significant news coverage.